Six Surprising Places Solar Power is Taking off | LatestLY

 Rooftop solar options are also becoming more varied.
 Instead of regular panels, building owners can opt for roof tiles with integrated solar cells, for instance.

-Germany could meet its entire electricity needs if photovoltaics were installed on all of its suitable roofs and facades, according to calculations by the Leibniz Institute for Ecological Urban and Regional Development (IÖR).
+Germany could meet its entire electricity needs if photovoltaics were installed on all of its suitable roofs and facades, according to calculations by the Leibniz Institute of Ecological Urban and Regional Development.

 4. Double harvest: Electricity above, agriculture below